 Becker muscular dystrophy (BMD) represents a milder form of muscular dystrophy caused by mutations in the dystrophin gene (gene symbol, DMD).
 Whereas in the case of Duchenne muscular dystrophy where no functional dystrophin protein is made, BMD is associated with some functional protein.
 For this later reason the symptoms of BMD are much less severe, begin manifesting later in life than for DMD, and the disorder is not lethal as in the case of DMD.
 Because BMD is caused by mutations in the same gene, the location of symptoms is very similar to that in the case of DMD but just manifest much later and with less severity.
 Symptoms of BMD usually begin to appear between 5 and 15 years of age.
 Initial symptoms include calf muscle enlargement followed by the same fatty tissue and fibrotic tissue deposition as in DMD.
 The muscle weakness in BMD is very slowly progressing and many afflicted individuals can continue to walk, albeit with difficulties, well into adulthood.
 In many cases, patients with BMD die in the 4th decade of life, but many individuals have also lived a normal life span.back to the top

-While the sliding filament model adequately describes the basic mechanism of contraction in all muscle types, there are significant differences between skeletal and smooth muscle.
+While the sliding filament model adequately describes the basic mechanism of contraction in all muscle types, there are significant differences between striated (skeletal and cardiac) and smooth muscle.
 An appreciation of these differences stems from the observation that although smooth muscle lacks the troponin complex, its contractile activity is still regulated by cytoplasmic calcium levels.
 This was explained when it was discovered that a Ca2+/calmodulin (CaCM) binding protein known as caldesmon was involved in regulating the movement of smooth muscle tropomyosin on and off the myosin binding sites of thin filaments.
-Alterations in cytosolic calcium, principally in response to adrenergic receptor activation, raises the level of CaCM which, in turn, binds caldesmon, removing it from its site on thin filaments.
-The major receptor activating Ca2+ release from the sarcoplasmic reticulum (SR) is the α1-adrenergic receptor which is coupled to a Gq-type G-protein.
-Calmodulin is also a component of the myosin light-chain kinases (MLCK or MYLK) and the activation of calmodulin (CM or CaM) in these enzyme complexes results in increased phosphorylation of mysoin light-chains (MLC or MYL).
+Alterations in smooth muscle cytosolic calcium levels occur via both voltage-dependent activation processes and by receptor-mediated processes.
+The voltage-mediated processes involve the activation of plasma membrane voltage-gated calcium channels of the L-type (Cav1, similarly to the processes described above).
+As described above, the Cav1 channels are composed of five different protein subunits identified as the α1-, α2-, β-, γ, and δ-subunits.
+In vascular and visceral smooth muscle cells the predominant α1 subunit of the channel is α1C (encoded by the CACNA1C gene) forming the Cav1.2 type calcium channel.
+However, in some smooth muscle types the α1D isoform (encoded by the CACNA1D gene) is also expressed forming the Cav1.3 type calcium channel.
+Within smooth muscle the primary β-subunits of the calcium channel are the β2 and β3 isoforms.
+The principal receptor-mediated process occurs in response to α1-adrenergic receptor activation.
+Both of these events (voltage and receptor) lead to increased intracellular calcium levels which lead to increased levels of CaCM which, in turn, binds caldesmon, removing it from its site on thin filaments.
+The major receptor activating Ca2+ release from the sarcoplasmic reticulum (SR: muscle form of the endoplasmic reticulum, ER) is the α1-adrenergic receptor which is coupled to a Gq-type G-protein.
+Calmodulin is also a component of the myosin light-chain kinases (MLCK or MYLK) and the activation of calmodulin (CM or CaM) in these enzyme complexes results in phosphorylation of myosin light-chains (MLC or MYL) on serine 19 (S19).
 Concurrently, tropomyosin is observed to change its location in the helical grooves of F-actin, and the ATPase activity of the actin-myosin complex (actomyosin) is stimulated.
 Each of these events results in contraction of smooth muscle cells.

 Adrenergic receptor-mediated control of smooth muscle contraction and relaxation.
-Activation of α1 adrenergic receptors leads to increased PLCβ activity with a consequent release of Ca2+ stored in the sarcoplasmic reticulum (SR).
+Activation of α1-adrenergic receptors leads to increased PLCβ activity with a consequent release of Ca2+ stored in the sarcoplasmic reticulum (SR).
 Activation of α2 adrenergic receptors results in inhibition of adenylate cyclase activity with a resultant drop in cAMP levels and reduced activation of PKA.
-Activation of β2 adrenergic receptors results in increased adenylate cyclase activity, increased cAMP levels, and a resultant increase in the activity of PKA.
-As a result of α1 and α2 adrenergic receptor activation, smooth muscle cells contract.
-As a result of β2 adrenergic receptor activation, smooth muscle cells relax.
+Activation of β2-adrenergic receptors results in increased adenylate cyclase activity, increased cAMP levels, and a resultant increase in the activity of PKA.
+As a result of α1- and α2-adrenergic receptor activation, smooth muscle cells contract.
+As a result of β2-adrenergic receptor activation, smooth muscle cells relax.
 MLCK: myosin light chain kinase (also designated MYLK).
 AC: adenylate cyclase.
 CM: calmodulin.
-MLCP: myosin light-chain phosphatase.
+MLCP: myosin light-chain phosphatase (myosin phosphatase).
 DAG: diacylglycerol.
 PIP2: phosphatidylinositol-4,5-bisphosphate.
 Green arrow lines represent activation processes.
-Red T-lines represent inhibitory processes.back to the top
+Red T-lines represent inhibitory processes.

 The catecholamines, norepinephrine and epinephrine, exert potent effects on cardiac, skeletal, and smooth muscle cells.
 These effects are exerted in response to binding to one or more of the different types of adrenergic receptors which are described in the following Table.